Work at University

 University High School of Indiana is an independent college preparatory school located in Carmel, IN.
 University High School offers an excellent salary and benefits package.

-Applications will begin to be reviewed immediately, and the position will remain posted until filled.
+Applications are being reviewed now, and the position will remain posted until filled.

 Please send cover letter and resume to University High School, c/o Jennifer Thompson @ 2825 W. 116th Street, Carmel, IN 46032; fax: 317-733-4484; email: firstname.lastname@example.org.